rapid7/metasploit-framework/documentation/modules/auxiliary/gather/hikvision_info_disclosure_cve_2017_7921.md

 improper authentication logic to send a request to the server which contains an `auth` parameter in the query string containing a Base64 encoded version of the authorization in `username:password` format.
 Vulnerable cameras will ignore the `password` parameter and will instead use the username part of this string as the user to log in.
-Using user `admin` will allow an attacker to retrieve and disclosed any information of the targetted device.
+Using user `admin` will allow an attacker to retrieve and disclose any information of the targeted device.

 The vulnerability has been present in Hikvision products since 2014.
 In addition to Hikvision-branded devices, it affects many white-labeled camera products sold under a variety of brand names.

 Below is a list of vulnerable firmware, but many other white-labelled versions might be vulnerable.